ysndr/MSc-Thesis/chapter/introduction.md

 Yet, improvements of language intelligence, i.e. code completion, debugging as well as static code analysis refactoring and enrichment, have traditionally been subject to both the language and the editor used.
 Language support is thereby brought to IDEs by the means of platform dependent extensions that require repeated efforts for each platform and hence varied a lot in performance, feature-richness and availability.
 <!-- Comparison here? -->
-Recent years have seen different works [refs?] towards editor-independent code intelligence implementations and unified language-independent protocols.
+Recent years have seen different works[@bourMerlinLanguageServer2018a;@sloaneMontoDisintegratedDevelopment2014] towards editor-independent code intelligence implementations and unified language-independent protocols.
 The to-date most successful approach is the Language Server Protocol (LSP).
 The protocol specifies how editors can communicate with language servers which are separate, editor independent implementations of language analyzers.
 It allows to express a wide variance of language intelligence.